manjulananduri/manjulananduri.github.io/_posts/2022-07-08-top-10-most-loved-programming-languages-2022.md

 Source of this data analysis is the [StackOverflow Developer Survey 2022](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted)

+# Carbon language

+As you got to know about top 10 most loved programming languages, Google recently introduced Carbon programming language as a successor to C++.
+Given that Rust is in the top #1 list of most loved programming language , there is a hug community discussion if carbon language is a competition to Rust.
+If you want to learn more about carbon language you can read this here  [Carbon language tutorial](/carbon-language-tutorial-syntax)

 > * Bonus content:
 > Top Coding interview problems and solutions:
 > If you preparing for coding interview here are the top 30 coding interview list.